AdhityaNoor/SewaGameID/README.md

 - Use queries and mutations for retrieving, adding, updating, and deleting data.

-- Be deployed using Heroku (with data).
+- Be deployed using AWS EC2 (with data).

 - Have a polished UI.